HelmchenLabSoftware/Cascade/README.md

 This section can be reproduced with the ``Demo_predict.py`` file.

 First, a function is defined that loads the calcium traces.
 In the default configuration, the input data should be a matrix (number of neurons x time points) that has been saved as a \*.-mat-file in Matlab or as a \*.npy-file in Python.
-Usually, we name the variable ``dF_traces``.
-However, we also give instructions on how to easily adapt the function to your requirements.
+In the default script, the variable name of this matrix is ``dF_traces``.
+However, we also provide instructions on how to easily adapt the function to your requirements.

 Next, the user indicates the path of the file that should be processed and the frame rate.
-We recommend to plot example traces to see whether everything went well.
+We recommend to plot example traces to confirm that the import went well.

 Now, the user indicates the model of the (already trained) model and performs the spike inference with the command ``spike_prob = cascade.predict( model_name, traces )``.
 The input (``traces``) is processed by the model (``model_name``) to produce the spiking probabilities as output (``spike_prob``).
 The spiking probabilities are given at the same sampling rate as the input calcium recording.